 CEOs and CFOs like numbers; mostly profitability numbers but revenue and return on investment also catch their eye.
-So, if you can’t speak their language and convert your customer focus project into hard numbers that talk to them; your chance of having it approved are slim to none.
+So, if you can’t speak their language and convert your customer experience project into hard numbers that talk to them; your chance of having it approved are slim to none.

 After months of patient research, meetings and design sessions you have created a truly useful and, you think, value adding improvement to the business.
 All you need is some (or a lot) of budget to make it a success.
 But before the budget gets signed off you need to determine, in business terms, the value that the change will bring to the company.
 Most often that value is expressed n terms of Return on Investment.